writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 }
 ```

+> **Note:**
-> **Note:** Token content is redacted for security.
+> Token content has been redacted for security reasons.

 ### Step 2: Create the Interview

 > **Assumptions:**
 > - You have the `templateId` for the template to base the interview on.
-In this guide, we're using a Lease Agreement templateId.
-For other document types, use the corresponding templateId.
+In this guide, we're using a Lease Agreement `templateId`.
+For other document types, use the corresponding `templateId`.
 > - You have a valid `partnerEndUserId`.

 **Request**